developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 ### VerifyClientCertificate
 **Applies to Android devices only**.
 Configures app to ignore ClientCertificate requests from a server.
 Enterprise Browser by default looks for a client certificate in the certificate store whenever a server requests that EB present a client certificate.
-Setting this value to "0" causes the EB app to ignore such requests. **NOTE: Setting this tag to "0" might result in an SSL protocol error**.
+Setting this value to "0" causes the EB app to ignore such requests. **NOTE: Setting this tag to "0" might result in SSL protocol errors**.

 **Possible Values**: